Azure/azure-policy/samples/SQL/audit-sql-database-zone-redundant/README.md

 # Audit SQL Database is Zone Redundant

-This policy checks if SQL Databases are configured for Zone Redundant
+Audit if SQL databases are not configured to be zone redundant

 ## Try on Portal